finnigar/finnigar/README.md

    * In order to work with Markdown, you will need a tool that will allow you to edit text in Markdown format.
    * There are many free text editors that you can choose from.
    * One recommendation for a text editor is [Atom](https://atom.io/).
 Atom is recommended because it works well with both Markdown and Github, and it is relatively simple to use.
-   * See the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section for some more recommendations of text editors.
+   * See the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section for more recommendations of text editors.

 2. **Edit your document.**
     * Now that you have chosen your text editor, you must now edit your document in Markdown format.